MLH-Fellowship/JamSpam/README.md

 # JamSpam

-> A GitHub App built with [Probot](https://github.com/probot/probot) that jams spam PRs away from repos so that maintainers can stay calm (even in Hacktober 🎃)
+> A GitHub App built with [Probot](https://github.com/probot/probot) to jam the spam PRs on your repo and keep maintainers stress-free (even in Hacktober 🎃)

 ## Contributing

-If you have suggestions for how jam-spam-app could be improved, or want to report a bug, open an issue!
+If you have suggestions for how JamSpam could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).